-- Ensure all air inlets are fully open - Construct a pile of kindling in the middle of the grate using approximately 500g of kindling wood - Light with a single chemical firelighter - Partially shut the door but leaving it cracked open slightly - After about 5 minutes or when the fire is well established, shut the door - After a further 3-5 minutes as the fire starts to die, add a further three larger pieces of wood weighing approx 0.75kg. - Once theses logs are alight, and after about 7 minutes or so, a normal load of 3 logs weighing approximately 1.4kgs in total can be added - Once this load is burning well, the Primary air vents can be closed, with the Secondary and Tertiary vents left open.
+- Ensure the ash-pan is in place.
+Ensure all air inlets are fully open (tertiary air should be closed for first 3 burns) - Construct a pile of kindling in the middle of the grate using approx 500g of kindling wood - Light with a single chemical firelighter - Partially shut the door but leaving it cracked open slightly - After about 5 minutes or when the fire is well established, shut the door - After a further 3-5 minutes as the fire starts to die, add a further three larger pieces of wood weighing approx 0.75kg in total. - Once these logs are alight, and after about 7 minutes or so, a normal load of 3 logs weighing up to 1.4kgs in total can be added (ONLY AFTER THE INITIAL TEMPERING PERIOD HAS BEEN FOLLOWED SEE ABOVE) - Once this load is burning well, the Primary air vents can be closed, with the Secondary and Tertiary vents left open.